Grand Theft Auto maker says Lindsay Lohan sued to get attention

-NEW YORK (Reuters) - The maker of the popular Grand Theft Auto video games said Lindsay Lohan’s lawsuit accusing it of basing a character on her without permission is frivolous and an effort by the actress to attract attention.
+NEW YORK, Aug 27 (Reuters) - The maker of the popular Grand Theft Auto video games said Lindsay Lohan’s lawsuit accusing it of basing a character on her without permission is frivolous and an effort by the actress to attract attention.

 In papers made public on Tuesday in a New York state court in Manhattan, Take-Two Interactive Software Inc called Lohan’s claim “so legally meritless that it lacks any good-faith basis and can only have been filed for publicity purposes.”